naredula-jana/Jiny-Kernel/doc/benchmarks.md

 1. **Problem definition:** same in both.
 In this paper IPC workload is used to explain the problem, In other paper "message passing workload" is used to explain the problem.
 2. **Solution to the problem:** It was fixed in guest kernel(Jiny kernel) in this paper, and the problem was solved completely.
 Whereas in other paper, it is fixed in hypervisor(kvm) , due to this the problem is solved partially(slide-29).
-3. Both solutions to the same problem can co-exist. since the problem is solved at two different layers(kernel and kypervisor) independently.
+3. Both solutions to the same problem can co-exist. since the problem is solved at two different layers(kernel and hypervisor).

 ----------------------------------------------------------------------------------
 ##Papers: